pingcap/docs-dm/en/maintain-dm-using-tiup.md

   -h, --help   help for audit
 ```

-If the `[audit-id]` flag is not specified, the command shows a list of commands that have been executed.
+If the `[audit-id]` argument is not specified, the command shows a list of commands that have been executed.
 For example:

 {{< copyable "shell-regular" >}}